monopoli

 I definitely recommend renting a car.
 The area is very easy to drive around and towns are close to each other.
 Additionally, you will always find parking nearby.

 Puglia is a wonderful region of Italy.
 You will fall in love with it, as I did.
 It is truly beautiful and unique.
 I suggest staying at least a week.
 This will allow you to see all its splendor.
 It will also let you soak up the wonderful culture and enjoy the delicious local cuisine.
-Other great towns to visit are Alberobello, Lecce, Locorotundo, Ostuni.
-In addition, Matera (in the region of Basilicata) is amazing.
+Other great towns to visit are Alberobello, Lecce, Locorotundo, Monopoli as well as Ostuni.
+In addition, Matera (in the region of Basilicata) is a must visit!

 Polignano a Mare is the birthplace of Domenico Modugno.
 He is one of Italy’s most cherished singer-songwriters.
 He is famous for the song ‘Nel blu dipinto de blu’ also known as VOLARE.
 You have definitely heard it, since the song is as popular today as it was in the 1950’s.